aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * How are they spread acrossed the chromosomes?
   * What proportion are in intergenic regions, and of those in genes, how many are in intron, exon?
+  * Mapping to chromosomes:
+    - Make a conversion table for Genbank accession to refseq accession to chromosome number.
+      - The Turkey 5 assembly report has this info but for all 230000 contigs in the assembly.
+I wrote a script to filter for just the ones where we identified miRNAs (79 contigs including all chromosomes except 18 and W... which is good since we are using male birds which should all be ZZ)
+    - Write a script to pull all gene and cds annotations for a turkey chromosome.
+If an miRNA position (use center nucleotide? both ends?) is not contained in a gene classify as "intergenic".
+If in a gene but not a cds, classify as "intron".
+If in a cds, classify as "exon".
+      - Can't use gene and cds files from Ensembl--they are for turkey2.01 and I used turkey5 for everything else.
+Downloaded the annotations for Turkey5 from Genbank and filtered for just protein coding genes and their coding sequences (~18500 genes).
+      - For about 30 miRNAs the status (in or out of gene/cds) would be different depending on whether you used the start, center, or end miRNA position.
+If any part was in, I called it "in".
+    - Plotted positions on karyogram, colored by intergenic, intron, or exon.
+    - Plotted positions on karyogram, colored by whether they had sufficient expression for DESeQ.
+    - The karyotype figures will only include the 455 miRNAs that map to a known position in a chromosome (CM#s), not the 1 that maps to a scaffold with unknown position in chromosome 1 or the 57 that map to scaffolds that haven't been assigned to a chromosome (ADDD and KN#s).